Battle of Thermopylae (254)

-The Battle of Thermopylae in 254 was the successful defense of the pass of Thermopylae by local Greek militia under Marianus, the Roman proconsul of Achaea, during an invasion of the Balkans by the Goths.
+The Battle of Thermopylae in 254 was a successful defense of the pass of Thermopylae by local Greek militia under Marianus, the Roman proconsul of Achaea, during an invasion of the Balkans by the Goths.

 Background

 In 254 the Goths invaded and plundered Thrace and Macedonia.
 In 1979, Herwig Wolfram regarded 254 as the date, while Mallan and Davenport in 2015 suggested 262.
 Goltz and Hartmann estimated 254 as the date.
 David Potter in 2016 rejected Mallan and Davenport's estimate and dated it to either 253 or 259.
 The Goths attempted to storm Thessalonica with close order formations and assault columns.
-The Thessalonicans mobilized to defend their city and beat off the attacks.
+The Thessalonians mobilized to defend their city and beat off the attacks.
 The Goths abandoned the siege and moved off to invade Greece south of Thermopylae, seeking to loot the gold and silver wealth of Greek temples.

 Prelude

 The Greeks learned of the Goths' approach and the Roman proconsul Marianus, the Athenian Philostratus, and the Boeotian Dexippus mobilized a militia to block the pass of Thermopylae.
 The militia were armed with bronze or iron-tipped wooden pikes, small spears, axes, and assorted weapons.
 They set to work fortifying the pass.
 Marianus gave a pre-battle speech to them, emphasizing the defense of the pass by previous generations of Greeks and Romans.